codio/snr/README.md

 ## Changelog

+* `0.3.0` Fix escaping of meta characters in replacements.
+Code Refactoring.
 * `0.2.6` Fixes for list of files in replacement.
 * `0.2.5` Fixes for long running searches and replacements.
 * `0.2.4` Cleanup dependencies.
 Run tests on `0.11`.